African Violet

 Water

-Allow the top 1"- 2" of soil to dry out before watering.
-Avoid using water that has passed through a softener or water containing chlorine or fluoride.
-Always water African Violet houseplants from the bottom to prevent water getting on the leaves.
-Remove any excess water that is still in the saucer after 15 minutes.
+How often should you water an African Violet plant: How you water is another important factor in helping an African Violet flower.
+Allow the top 1″- 2″ of soil dry out before watering.
+Avoid using water that has passed through a softener or water containing chlorine or fluorine.
+I like to water from the bottom since this helps prevent water getting on the leaves.
+Set your African Violet in a deep saucer of water for 10 minutes.
+Refill the water as it is absorbed through the drip holes in the bottom of the pot.
+Remove any water that is still in the saucer after 10 minutes.

 Fertilizer

-for African Violet plants is available wherever plants are sold.
+African Violet plant food: Special plant food is available wherever plants are sold.
 In a pinch, you can use any balanced, soluble, houseplant food diluted to 1/2 the recommended strength.
-Feed African Violets monthly when the plant is actively growing.
-Over-fertilizing causes leaf tip burn, poor flower production, leaf cracks, and may even kill an African Violet plant.
+Feed an African Violet plant monthly when the plant is actively growing.
+Over-fertilizing can cause leaf tip burn, poor flower production, leaf cracks, and may even kill the plant.

 Temperature

-These plants do well in temperatures of 75°-80°F (23.9°-26.7C) during the day and about 10° cooler at night.
-Keep African Violet plants away from cold drafts and heating vents.
+Best temperature for an African Violet plant: Temperatures between 75°-80°F (23.9°-26.7C) during the day and about 10° cooler at night are ideal.
+Keep the plant away from cold drafts and heating vents.

 Humidity